Inside Sri Lanka

 Fly into and out of Colombo International Airport (CMB).

 Before 3 pm ideally.
-The welcome meeting and dinner will be from 5:30 pm onwards starting at the hotel, which is located approximately 30 minutes away from the airport.
+The welcome meeting and dinner will be from 5:30 pm onwards starting at the hotel, which is located approximately 30 minutes away from Colombo International Airport.

 - What time should my flight depart on the last day?

-There are no activities planned for the last day, however, your last hotel, Shinagawa Beach Hotel in Balapitiya is located around 2 hours away from Colombo where the airport is.
-Therefore, we advise booking flights past 2 pm to account for travel time.
-We also advise you to arrive 3 hours before your flight home, so please take this into account.
+There are no activities planned for the last day, however, your last hotel in Kosgoda is located around two hours away from Colombo International Airport.
+You should arrive at the airport three hours before your flight departs, so we advise booking flights after 2 pm to allow for travel time.

 - Are airport transfers included?